Featured Image for the blog: AI in the Contact Center: Start with your Agent Experience

 One such way is empowering agents with the right context at the right time through AI-powered interaction context.
 Most contact centers pop customer profiles to agents when a contact is delivered, but it’s usually an encyclopedia of that customer’s life—which isn’t particularly helpful.

-However, AI-powered interaction context can surface a snippet with just the most relevant information about the customer’s journey and relationship with your company to the agent.
-For example, this customer is trying to solve X problem; they’ve already reached out about this issue twice; and their tone is tense.
+However, AI-powered interaction context can surface a snippet with the most relevant information about the customer’s journey and relationship with your company to the agent.
+For example, this customer is trying to solve X problem; they’ve already reached out about this issue twice, and their tone is tense.
 This helps ensure that agents can empathetically jump right into the conversation—without the customer needing to repeat themselves or any downtime for digging.

 Another way AI can help is by delivering agents the right answers at the right time.
 Generative AI can enable agents to ask questions using natural language to get immediate, relevant answers during customer interactions.